Albertans are served by a law enforcement system that is made up of a number of organizations and various types of personnel.

 Under provincial legislation, urban municipalities with populations over 5,000 must make arrangements to provide policing services in their communities.
 Urban municipalities with populations of 5,000 or less, and all rural municipalities regardless of population, receive policing services from the RCMP under the provincial policing contract between Alberta and the federal government.

-Join the campaign for a new, more equitable police funding model
+- Recommend a new, more equitable funding model to the AUMA Board.

 AUMA members will continue to have opportunities to provide feedback on AUMA’s recommendations for amending the Alberta Police Act Review.
 We will advising members on the progress of the Police Act Working Group through our weekly Digest, as well as posting regular updates on this webpage.
 If you have any questions about AUMA’s approach to the Police Act review, please email email@example.com.

 To view AUMA's first submission to the Police Act Review, click here.